 Protest that went too far

-Yet despite what most Americans know to be the truth, politicians and media outlets declared that January 6 was a failed insurrection attempt.
+Yet despite what most Americans know to be the truth, politicians and media outlets falsely declared that January 6 was a failed insurrection attempt.

-President Biden, at his inauguration, asserted that insurrectionists had “launched a violent and deadly assault on the people’s house,” he said.
-“This mob thought they could use violence to silence the will of the people, to stop the work of our democracy, to drive us from this sacred ground,” said President Biden.
+President Biden, at his inauguration, falsely asserted that insurrectionists had “launched a violent and deadly assault on the people’s house” “This mob thought they could use violence to silence the will of the people, to stop the work of our democracy, to drive us from this sacred ground,” said President Biden.
 He declared “It was a violent attempt to overturn the will of the American people, to seek power at all costs, to replace the ballot with brute force.
 To destroy, not to build.
 Without democracy, nothing is possible.
 With it, everything is.”

 There is no credible evidence that Trump or any of his supporters incited a coup, no matter how many times the media or government officials report this.